 Organic Orchard Management: Pest Management Concerns

-Beneficial insects are an excellent tool in an organic production program but cannot be counted on as a stand-alone method of control.
 Any pest management program needs to be a multi-faceted plan of action.
-A well balanced “toolbox” for an organic pest management program may include beneficial insects, bat boxes, insect-specific bacteria or viruses, mating disruption, tangle foot, apple bags, baits, traps, and less toxic organic pesticides.
+A well balanced “toolbox” for an organic pest management program may include careful cultivar selection, orchard management practices to discourage habitat and conditions for disease, beneficial insects, bat boxes, insect-specific bacteria or viruses, mating disruption, tangle foot, baits, traps, and less toxic organic pesticides.
+Which tool is employed will depend on the pest and the grower’s threshold for damage.